paypal/paypal-messages-ios/README.md

 # PayPal iOS SDK Messages Module

 Welcome to the PayPal iOS SDK Messages Module.
-This package will allow you to integrate PayPal messages in your iOS app to promote offers such as Pay Later and PayPal Credit to your customers.
+This package facilitates rendering PayPal messages to promote offers such as Pay Later and PayPal Credit to customers.

 **The PayPalMessages package permits a deployment target of iOS 14.0 or higher**.
 It requires Xcode 14.2+ and Swift 5.7+.